ryancraig/packer-fedora/README.md

-# Packer Templates for Fedora
+# Packer-Fedora

 ### Overview

-This repository contains the solution assets to create Fedora 30 Vagrant-managed VirtualBox box using Packer.
+This project contains all of the assets required to successfully build a Fedora Vagrant box.
+Currently the only supported Vagrant provider is `virtualbox`.
+Hashicorp Packer is employed to build and package this Vagrant box.

-This Fedora 30 Workstation is provisioned as a Infrastructure as Code development workstation.
+This Fedora Workstation is provisioned as a base box that can easily be further provisioned as an Infrastructure as Code development workstation.
 It includes:

 * Git
 * VSCode